Tag Archive | African blue basil

 Ah, the genius of nature.
 Pollen grains and stigmas in many species mature at different times, preventing self-pollination.

 Single?
 Double?
-Triple?
+Or Triple Flowers?

 double pink vinca--less nectar for bees and butterflies